jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-11-22-Cranberry-Audio.md

 - Engine is the node graph into which all the other node graph and sounds plug into as the endpoint.
 - Only difference about node graph from regular graph is each input bus index of node graph can accept several inputs.
 Each inputs gets mixed together.
 That is how several sounds or sound graphs can be plugged into the engine end point input.

+### Sound Groups

+- These are similar to sound but with out any data.
+Their sole purpose is to modify the input based on config provided and it can be shared across several sounds in an engine.
+  This allows it to be used as common settings for a group of sounds.
+It has all properties of sound like spatialize, pan, pitch, gain, volume etc...

 ## Designing the engine interface

 Notes on points to consider when designing the engine interface.